Weirs under heavy strain

 Incidents also in Tyrol and Upper Austria

-“On Sunday as well, there were again around 400 operations by 260 fire departments,” added Clemens Arzt, duty officer at the Upper Austrian State Fire Department Command.
+“On Sunday, there were again around 400 calls for 260 fire departments,” added Clemens Arzt, duty officer at the Upper Austrian State Fire Department Command.
 Almost all districts were affected.
 There were no injuries, though in some cases it was only by luck: At Pleschinger See near Linz, a tree nearly fell on a group seeking shelter beneath it, and in St. Florian near Linz, a tree fell onto the road directly in front of a young moped rider.

 In Tyrol, one incident had a less fortunate outcome.
 In the upscale resort town of Kitzbühel, a woman was struck on the head by a falling branch (see photo above).
 Despite her injury, the woman was still able to call 911 herself.
 She suffered a laceration and was taken to the hospital.